wp-plugins/constant-contact-api/readme.txt

 __Take your website & newsletter to the next level__

-The Constant Contact Wordpress plugin integrates features from the Constant Contact REST API into your wordpress blog, it's the only plugin you need if you use the constantcontact.com service and wordpress.
+The Constant Contact Wordpress plugin integrates features from the Constant Contact REST API into your wordpress blog, it's the only WordPress plugin you need if you use Constant Contact.

 You can place a signup checkbox or list selection on your register page or use the signup widget anywhere in your website sidebar or PHP templates.